san-digital/mcp-lockdown/README.md

 - **Security-conscious deployments** where use of 3rd party MCP tools enhances capabilities but steps are required to minimise risk
 - **Compliance scenarios** where tool usage must be audited and validated
 - **Development workflows** where you want to ensure tool schemas haven't changed unexpectedly

+## Features

+- **Bring Your Own Tools** - Use an MCP server.json file to point at MCP servers you would like to validate and use via Lockdown
+- **Custom Policies** - Provide a custom `PolicyManager` to validate MCP tools against your requirements.
+Validate schemas, check descriptions, use your own agents to review tools, integrate with registries for futher validation.
+- **Proxy Safe Tools Only** - Any tools that fail your policies will not be available for use via Lockdown.
+- **Centralisation** - Self host your `LockdownServer` to share MCP configuration across your organisation.

 ## Built-in Policy Rules